saidvandeklundert/learn/_posts/2021-08-15-rust-vector.md

 vector.push(2); // [0, 1, 2]
 ```

-Remove the last value from a vector, returning an Option:
+Removing the last value from a vector, and getting an Option returned that contains that value:

 ```rust
 vector.pop()); // Some(2)